monadicsystems/monadicsystems.github.io/post1.md

 ```

 Our goal is to turn the button in the `contactDetail` template into its own template so that we can render it by itself if needed.
-To do this, we can simply factor out the HTML we want to reuse into its own function, and use it like any other template function
+To do this, we can simply factor out the HTML we want to reuse into its own function, and use it like any other template function:

 ```haskell
 data Contact = Contact